nagarjuna915/CodeBuildDotnetTestReportExample/README.md

 ## What to do with a `trx` format file?

-To have CodeBuild use the trx files to create the test reports I need to add a new `reports` section to the `buildspec.yml` file.
+To have CodeBuild use the trx files to create the test reports I needed to add a new `reports` section to the `buildspec.yml` file.
 This snippet below grabs all of the xml files in the `./testresults` directory to generate test reports under the **DotnetTestExamples** report group in CodeBuild.

 ```yaml
 reports: